3 dead as suspected twisters, other storms batter the South

 Some houses were destroyed and others severely damaged, he said.
 The number wasn't known Monday night because crews couldn't get to them all — downed trees tangled with power lines blocked county roads and state highways.

-McCurley said damage was spread across the county, which adjoins the southeast Louisiana state line.
+The damage was spread across the county, which adjoins the southeast Louisiana state line, McCurley said.

 In Guntown, Mississippi, near Tupelo and about 260 miles (420 kilometers) north-northeast of Amite County, an apparent tornado destroyed a church and damaged dozens of homes.

-Church member Shane Keith told the newspaper he rushed here after the storm and found pews tossed around the hillside.
+Church member Shane Keith told the newspaper he rushed there after the storm and found pews tossed around the hillside.

 "I wanted to cry, I really did" Keith said.
 "I mean, I just got baptized last year and this means a lot to me, this place right here."